afrah30/CIS298-MemeGenerator/README.md

 ### CIS 298 - Winter 2025
 ### Group #19 - Angie Fakih, Jeneen Jadallah, Afrah Mohamed

-## Important Notes for Team
-- *** Ensure you are working on the task assigned to you.
-Each task is linked to an issue in the 'Issues' tab and has a corresponding branch. ***
-- *** Before starting any work, please ensure you're in the correct branch related to your task.
-You can switch to your assigned branch using the following command: 'git checkout branch-name' ***

 ## Project Overview
 Our group project is a Meme Generator that pulls random quotes/jokes from an API and places them onto meme templates.
-We are using popular Python libraries like Pillow, requests, and Tkinter/Flask to create a fun and interactive program.
+We are using popular Python libraries like Pillow, requests, and Tkinter to create a fun and interactive program.
 Users will be able to select templates, generate memes, and share them.

 ## Tasks & Roles
 We've split the project into three major tasks, and each group member is working on one of them:

 1. API Fetcher (Afrah): Write code to fetch random jokes/quotes from an API.
 Handle errors and ensure the text returned is clean and ready for use in the meme.

-2. Image Editor (Teammate 2, please self-assign): Use the Pillow library to add the fetched quote/joke onto a meme template.
+2. Image Editor (Jeneen): Use the Pillow library to add the fetched quote/joke onto a meme template.
 Handle resizing, positioning, and saving the generated meme.

 3. GUI (Angie): Build a user interface (GUI) where users can select a meme template, input a quote, and generate the meme.
 The interface will allow for seamless meme creation.

 ## Branching & Workflow
 We have structured our work with separate branchs for each task.
 This allows each team member to work independently on their part without interfering with others' progress.
-- Main Branch: Holds the initial project and intergrates everything at the end.
+- Main Branch: Holds the final project and working meme generator.
+This is where all pull requests were merged.
-- API Fetcher Branch: Afrah will work on this branch
+- API Fetcher Branch: Afrah worked on this branch.
-- Image Editor Branch: Teammate 2 (please self assign) will work on this branch.
+- Image Editor Branch: Jeneen worked on this branch.
-- GUI Branch: Angie will work on this branch.
+- GUI Branch: Angie worked on this branch.

 ## Commit Breakdown
 1. Initial Commit